AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 is responsible for composing the arriving characters (or bytes) from their individual incoming bits on the receiving line.
 When all the bits for a single character have arrived, what happens next depends on the software design.
-In the simplest case the internal processor copies the single character from the USART to an internal buffer and then goes back to doing something else while the next full character arrives in the USART.
+In the simplest case, the internal processor copies the single character from the USART to an internal buffer and then goes back to doing something else while the next full character arrives in the USART.
 The response to the USART must be fairly quick because the next